-Ms. Hickman worked at the Carnegie Museum of Art as a cataloger and cultural historian for the Charles "Teenie" Harris Archive.
-Her visual and public performance work has been featured at Pittsburgh Center for the Arts and Media, the Three Rivers Arts Festival First Night, Boom Concepts@the Carnegie Museum of Art, Montage, Penn State University, Contemporary Craft, Concept Galleries, and the North Shore.
-Celeta is the founder of the Ujamaa Collective in Pittsburgh a wealth building.
+Her cultural expertise led her to the Carnegie Museum of Art, where she worked as a cataloger and cultural historian for the Charles "Teenie" Harris Archive.
+Her visually stunning and evocative public performances have graced venues such as the Pittsburgh Center for the Arts and Media, the Three Rivers Arts Festival First Night, Boom Concepts@the Carnegie Museum of Art, Montage, Penn State University, Contemporary Craft, Concept Galleries, and the North Shore.